 Our goal is to provide you with the services and products that enable you to continue breastfeeding for as long as you want.
 Our hospitals rent and sell breast pumps and breastfeeding accessories.

 Personal, electric pumps are ideal for mothers returning to work full time, or for those who want a fast and easy pumping experience.
-Learn more about the breast pumps available for purchase at the Breastfeeding Center at Edward Hospital:
+Learn more about the breast pumps available for purchase at The Breastfeeding Center:

 This model includes Purely Yours Breast Pump, Dual HygieniKit Milk Collection System and AC power adapter.
 For single user, daily use.
 HygieniKit is without BPA or DEHP.